gregjhansell97/hive-map/README.md

 - A message type has a fixed storage size

 ### Channel
 Messages are sent through channels.
-A channel is the medium the moves messages from one end-point to another.
+A channel is the medium used to move messages from one end-point to another.
 An end-point is a spot on the channel to read and write data.
 The developer defines the channels by defining read and write operations for each channel.

 #### Properties
 - Channel is comprised of 0 or more end-points